-In Scotland the age of criminal responsibility is eight years old, one of the lowest ages of criminal responsibility in Europe.
-However, the age of prosecution was raised to twelve in 2010 in The Criminal Justice and Licensing (Scotland) Act 2010.
-There is a commitment from Scottish Ministers to look again at raising the age of criminal responsibility to twelve years old.
-In 2016, a Scottish Government consultation found 95% of respondents supported an increase to twelve or above.
-On the 1st of December 2016 the Scottish Government announced plans for legislation that would raise the age of criminal responsibility.
+In Scotland the age of criminal responsibility is 8 years old, one of the lowest ages of criminal responsibility in Europe.
+However, the age of prosecution was raised to 12 in 2010 in The Criminal Justice and Licensing (Scotland) Act 2010.
+There is a commitment from Scottish Ministers to look again at raising the age of criminal responsibility to 12 years old.